-- Visas - Visas for Nepal are handed out upon arrival at the international airport in Kathmandu and at all borders open to foreigners: all you need is passport photos on hand and to pay the visa fee.
-Make sure your passport is valid for at least six months and that you have an entire blanc page in your passport.
-If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need visa based on your nationality and the country you want to visit.
+Visas for Nepal are handed out upon arrival at the international airport in Kathmandu and at all borders open to foreigners: all you need is passport photos on hand and to pay the visa fee.
+Make sure your passport is valid for at least six months and that you have an entire blank page in your passport.
+If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

-- Currency - Nepalese rupee is the official currency in Nepal.
-Bare in mind that though ATMs are widely available in Kathmandu, they are almost impossible to find in rural areas.
+Nepalese rupee is the official currency in Nepal.
+Bear in mind that though ATMs are widely available in Kathmandu, they are almost impossible to find in rural areas.

-- Weather - Climate conditions in Nepal vary from one place to another.
-Usually, spring lasts from March to May, and is characterized by rain showers, and mild temperatures around 22°C. However, during summer, which lasts from June to August, you can expect the monsoon season when the hills are covered with lush, green vegetation.
+Climate conditions in Nepal vary from one place to another.
+Usually, spring lasts from March to May and is characterized by rain showers and mild temperatures around 22°C. However, during summer, which lasts from June to August, you can expect the monsoon season when the hills are covered with lush, green vegetation.

-- Airports - Tribhuvan International Airport is the busiest, and at the same time, the only airport serving the country of Nepal.
-It is located about 6 km from the centre of Kathmandu, in the Kathmandu valley.
+Tribhuvan International Airport is the busiest, and at the same time, the only airport serving the country of Nepal.
+It is located about 6 km from the center of Kathmandu, in the Kathmandu valley.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Nepal, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Nepal, since it covers not only the costs of medical problems but also theft and loss of valuables.